top of page

 2009

-December 7 -- The Bicycling Subcommittee of Concord's Transportation Policy Advisory Committee (TPAC-Bike) holds a very well attended public meeting to obtain resident input for Concord's first "Bicycle Master Plan".
+December 7 — The Bicycling Subcommittee of Concord's Transportation Policy Advisory Committee (TPAC-Bike) holds three very well attended public meetings to obtain resident input for Concord's first "Bicycle Master Plan".
 Many participants express a desire for bike paths and trails in Concord.

 2010